hocgin/ErrorKit/Sources/ErrorKit/ErrorKit.docc/Guides/User-Feedback-with-Logs.md

 When users encounter issues in your app, getting enough context to diagnose the problem is crucial.
 ErrorKit makes it simple to add diagnostic log collection to your app, providing valuable context for bug reports and support requests.

+### The Challenge of User Feedback

+When users report problems, they often lack the technical knowledge to provide the necessary details:
+- They don't know what information you need to diagnose the issue
+- They can't easily access system logs or technical details
+- They may struggle to reproduce complex issues on demand
+- The steps they describe might be incomplete or unclear

+Without proper context, developers face significant challenges:
+- Time wasted in back-and-forth communications asking for more information
+- Difficulty reproducing issues that occur only on specific devices or configurations
+- Inability to diagnose intermittent problems that happen infrequently
+- Frustration for both users and developers as issues remain unresolved

 ### The Power of System Logs

 ErrorKit leverages Apple's unified logging system (`OSLog`/`Logger`) to collect valuable diagnostic information.
 If you're not already using structured logging, here's a quick introduction: